Lovkush-A/blog/_posts/2020-07-23-europython1.md

 ## 18:30, [A Brief History of Jupyter Notebooks](https://ep2020.europython.eu/talks/7UBMYed-a-brief-history-of-jupyter-notebooks/), William Horton

 ### Notes of the talk
+* Tension between traditional python IDE and jupyter notebooks
+    * "I don't like notebooks" - Joel Grus
+    * First Notebook War, Martin Skarynski.
+Talk at PyData 2018
+* Instead of arguing, lets understand the history.
+Better understanding as as result
+    * No significant piece of software doesn't come out of nowhere
+* Long-term trends: scientific computing, literate programming, proprietary vs open source, python
+* Mathematica, 1988.
+By Stephen Wolfram.
+Theodore Gray created Notebook interface.
+Well received at the time.
+    * Had two parts to notebooks.
+Kernel and front-end.
+Notebooks are objects in themselves that could be manipulated by mathematica.
+* The Art of Computer Programming, by Knuth.
+    * Literate programming.
+Implemented 'WEB' system.
+    * TANGLE - generates compilable source code
+    * WEAVE - generate formatted documentation
+    * Used this idea to implement Tex!
+* Maple.
+In 1992, had 'worksheet' interface.
+* Maple, Mathematica.
+    * Mathematical entry vs programming style entry, enter vs shift+enter, etc.
+    * But both expensive and propritary
+* Open source.
+SciPy, IPython and Matplotlib
+* Big name: Fernando Perez.
+Created IPython in 2001 as grad student.
+* ...

 ### My thoughts
+I stopped taking notes, because I do not think I will need to refer back to this.
+Time to just enjoy the talk!

 ## 19:00, [Quickly prototype translation from scratch and serve it in production](https://ep2020.europython.eu/talks/7W3cA68-train-serve-deploy-story-of-a-nlp-model-ft-pytorch-docker-uwsgi-and-nginx/), Shreya Khurana

 ### Notes of the talk
+* Background.
+Data Scientist at GoDaddy, deep learning NLP
+* Workflow in academia is different to business use.
+Deployment is whole extra part of the workflow.
+* Lots of new tools that you wouldn't be familiar with from just training models.
+* Example: seq2seq model i.e. translation.
+E.g. german sentence to english sentence.
+    * Small dataset from TedTalk transcripts.
+* Fairseq.
+Used for preprocessing, training, model serving.
+In some unknown language - shell script?
+* Flask.
+Tool to create API.
+Development server.
+Example code given in talk.
+* uwsgi.
+Helps make Flask app secure / ready for production.
+There is uwsgi.ini file to configure stuff.
+* nginx. (pronounced 'engine-x').
+Idea of QPS - queries per second.
+Make sure all requests are appropriately routed to server.
+Unknown language for nginx.
+* supervisord. coordinates nginx and uwsgi.
+* Docker.
+The above system has many dependencies.
+Docker creates containers where you can isolate all the requirements and programs, which can loaded up and run remotely.
+* General good practice: check logs frequently, caching, unit tests.

 ### My thoughts
+A lot of useful information here.
+I will be returning to this when I have to put a model into production.

 ## 19:30, [Painless Machine Learning in Production](https://ep2020.europython.eu/talks/3iErRxw-painless-machine-learning-in-production/), Chase Stevens